taosin/vue-markdown/README.md

 # vue-markdown
-a component of markdown edit for vue
+a simple component of markdown edit for vue

 developing...